supperhellokitty20/website/README.md

 # TODO

+* Add more detail to About page

-* Build project page pannel
+* Add js and data to projects page

-* Build About page
+* Add footer to each page